zylai/ical-fake-meetings-generator/README.md

 ## Instructions

 1. Execute the script
-    - Windows: import the code into PowerShell ISE
+    - For Windows users without administrator privileges on their machines, copy and paste the `.ps1` code into PowerShell ISE and execute
-    - macOS: [install PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos) (available via Homebrew), then execute `pwsh /path/to/file.ps1`
+    - PowerShell is available for macOS users via Homebrew if you don't have or want to use Python

 2. You'll be prompted to enter the year and month you'd like to generate fake events for, as well as your the times you usually start and end your work day.
 The times must be entered in 24-hour format without colons (for example: 0730, 1700).